Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Proofs

-Note that the sets in the union in the right--hand side have finite $\mu_1\circ F_1^{-1}$ (and $\mu_2\circ F_2^{-1}$) measure and belong to the semiring $\mathcal C$.
+Note that the sets in the union in the right-hand side have finite $\mu _1\circ F_1^{-1}$ (and $\mu_2\circ F_2^{-1}$) measure and belong to the semiring $\mathcal C$.
 The uniqueness of the extension of measure theorem yields that $\mu_1\circ F_1^{-1}=\mu_2\circ F_2^{-1}$.
-The assumptions of Lemma~\ref{l:f_t-point} are verified.
-Lemma \ref{l:f_t-point} yields~\eqref{eq:theo_min_spec_rep} and completes the proof of the theorem. \end{proof}
+The assumptions of Lemma~\ref{lft-point} are verified.
+Lemma \ref {lft-point} yields~(\ref{eqtheominspecrep}) and completes the proof of the theorem. \end{pf*}

-\subsection{Proofs in the i.d.\ case}
+\subsection{Proofs in the i.d. case}

 We start with discussing some properties of the spectral representation.
 Note first that the functional $I$ is not additive.
-Nevertheless, by \eqref{e:joint-ch.f.} it follows that for all $f,g\in\LL^+$
+Nevertheless, by (\ref{ejoint-chf}) it follows that for all $f,g\in\LL^+$

-The next result shows that $\gamma$ in \eqref{e:gamma-def} is well defined and that this constant correction term can be controlled in terms of the metric $d$.
+The next result shows that $\gamma$ in (\ref{egamma-def}) is well defined and that this constant correction term can be controlled in terms of the metric $d$.

-\begin{lemma} For all $f, g \in \LL^+$, we have that $\int_\Omega | a(f) + a(g) -a(f+g)| d\mu <\infty$.
-Moreover, for $\gamma$ and $d$ as in \eqref{e:gamma-def} and \eqref{e:d-def}, we have
+\begin{lemma} For all $f, g \in\LL^+$, we have that $\int_\Omega| a(f) + a(g) -a(f+g)| \,\mathrm{d}\mu<\infty$.
+Moreover, for $\gamma$ and $d$ as in (\ref{egamma-def}) and (\ref {ed-def}), we have